FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 # Deep-Generative-Models-for-Natural-Language-Processing
 DGMs 4 NLP, Deep Generative Models for Natural Language Processing, resources, conference mapping and paper list.

 This list is under construction.
 Some of the papers are not very well organized.
 I will improve it.
-Please do send me suggestions if you have any(and I'm looking for collaborators!).
+Please do send me suggestions!

 Yao Fu, Columbia University, yao.fu@columbia.edu